Becoming an Employer

 There are two questions to work through, in this order:

-1. Employee or contractor?
+Employee or Contractor?
 This is the fundamental distinction.

-2. If employee, what type?
+If an employee, what type?
 Permanent, fixed-term, or casual.
 All three are types of employee with the same underlying employment rights.

 This module walks through both questions.